perpetualCreations/raspbot-rca/README.md

 ## Preliminary READMEs
 Additional READMEs are included in the host and client application directories, review them for subsequent installation instructions.

+More up to date instructions can be found at the documentation page as mentioned before.